1. Home

 Solar anti-islanding is a safety feature built into grid connected solar power systems that can shut them off and disconnect them from the grid during a power outage.

-If you hear someone say that their inverter is fitted with anti-islanding protection, it simply means that it has islanding detection (often based on voltage and frequency detection) and can sense when the grid is down.
-That way, it can stop feeding power back to the grid and protect the utility workers.
+If you hear someone say their inverter is fitted with anti-islanding protection, it simply means it has islanding detection (often based on voltage and frequency detection) and detects when the grid is down.
+That way, it stops feeding power back to the grid and protects utility workers.

 An anti-islanding solar inverter might seem like a small detail, but it's important because: